Building homes that are committed towards a safer, greener, more sustainable world.

 Drip and Sprinkler Irrigation

-We at Isprava are committed to keep the locales we work in – clean.
-Our homes are equipped with a waste management program to help us achieve this.
-Waste segregation is achieved by installing standardized color-coded German bins that have clear signage and are odor proof with wheels for easy transportation.
-Dry waste is collected and sent to a private waste treatment facility and the compost from this waste is used for gardening at our homes.
+We have implemented a system of effective organic waste management to avoid domestic waste from being sent to landfills by installing standardised colour-coded German bins that have clear signage and are odour-proof.
+They come with wheels to ensure easy transportation.
+Collected wet waste is sent to a private waste treatment facility and the compost is used for gardening.

 Recycled and Upcycled Material Use

 Isprava ensures local building practices and (location specific) cultural markers are employed in our construction.
 For instance, in Goa we use sloping roofs and local materials like laterite stones to encourage weather adaptability.
 In the Nilgiris, we strive to minimize cutting and filling.
 We also use traditional Mangalore tiles for the roofs in keeping with the local architectural style.

 We select locations that are private, peaceful and away from tourist hotspots to ensure the serene ‘Isprava Experience’ with pristine views of nature.
 We encourage retaining site features to negate environmental impact, and employ indigenous flora in our landscaping.
 One of our homes in Goa, Casa Brava, has a green count of ~2,175; our first villa in Goa, Igreha Villa, has a green count of ~3,900.